swiftlang/swift-evolution/proposals/0231-optional-iteration.md

 }
 ```

-The `?` notation here is a semantic emphasys rather than a functional unit: there is no `for!`.
+The `?` notation here is a semantic emphasis rather than a functional unit: there is no `for!`.
 Syntactically marking an optional iteration is redundant, however, in constrast to `switch`, nil values are *skipped silently*.
 Swift strives to follow a style where silent handling of `nil` is acknowledged via the `?` sigil, distinctly reflected in optional chaining.
 This decision was primarily based on inconsistency and potential confusion that an otherwise left without syntactic changes `for-in` loop could potentially lead to ("clarity over brevity").

 ``` swift
 var array: [Int]? = [1, 2, 3]